Man shot at his home two weeks ago killed in second shooting

 Police said several children were inside the house but were not hurt, and added that bullets also struck two other homes, but no one else was injured.

-On March 26, someone drove past Floyd’s house and opened fire, hitting him in the torso, according to police, who said Floyd couldn’t provide investigators with any additional information and no witnesses could describe the vehicle.
+On March 26, someone drove part Floyd’s house and opened fire, hitting him in the torso, according to police, who said Floyd couldn’t provide investigators with any additional information and no witnesses could describe the vehicle.

 Winston-Salem police are investigating, but so far, no arrests have been made.
 Police said the two shootings are connected but provided no other information about the possible connection.